walinejs/waline/docs/src/en/cookbook/emoji.md

 icon: emoji
 ---

-This guide will show you how to create and use your own Emoji presets.
+This cookbook will show you how to create and use your own Emoji presets.

 <!-- more -->